-- A. Floor frame, posts, standing joists, ceiling frame.
-Wood 45x45, alt 45x95 (or more) for public use. - B. Landscape joists, ceiling joists, valves.
-Wood 45x22 or adapted to dimension on A. - C. 45 mm mineral wool (at least 95 mm in public use) as thermal insulation in walls and ceilings, hold about 20 mm air gap against the outer wall. - D. 12 mm wood panel in walls and ceilings.
-Behind the wood panel there should always be at least 45 mm insulation, no other material such as chipboard or plaster may be present. - E. Floors made of tiles or fully welded plastic mat.
+A. Floor frame, posts, vertical joists, ceiling frame.
+Wood 45x45, or 45x95 (or larger) for public use.

+B. Horizontal joists, ceiling joists, vents.
+Wood 45x22 or adapted to dimension on A.

+C. 45 mm mineral wool (at least 95 mm for public use) as thermal insulation in walls and ceilings.
+Maintain an air gap of approximately 20 mm against the outer wall.

+D. 12-15 mm wood panel on walls and ceilings.
+Behind the wood paneling, there should always be at least 45 mm insulation.
+No other material, such as chipboard or plaster, may be present.

+E. Floors made of tiles or fully welded plastic mat.
 The floor must be able to withstand a certain moisture load that may occur during bathing.
-In public use, floors must be carried out according to current wet room standards. - F. In-air valve, which should always be fully open, must not be able to be closed.
-Can be fitted with grilles but it should then be so that the air flow is prevented minimally.
-Dimensioning depending on the power of the heater. - G. Exhaust vent.
-Can be equipped with sliding door for adjustment of ventilation.
-Should be of the same dimension as inlet air. - H. Sauna benches should be of at least 22 mm, woods such as aspen or alder, recommended.
+For public use, floors must be carried out according to current wet room standards.
+F. In-air valve, which should always be fully open, must not be able to be closed.
+It can be fitted with grilles, but they should be designed to minimize airflow restriction.
+Dimensioning depends on the power of the heater.

+G. Exhaust vent.
+Can be equipped with sliding door for ventilation adjustment.
+Should be of the same dimension as inlet air.

+H. Sauna benches should be of at least 28 mm thick.
+Wood types such as aspen or alder are recommended.

 Scuppers should be available in all public saunas.
 The scupper or drain should not be placed directly under the sauna heater.
-In private use there is no requirement for drains or scuppers in the sauna but can still be good to have.
+In private saunas, there is no requirement for drains or scuppers, but they can still be good to have.

-If the room is built with a wall covering made of stone, glass or tile, the increased the power requirement to heat the sauna.
+If the room is built with a wall covering made of stone, glass or tile, this increases the power requirement to heat the sauna.
 For each m^2 of heavy material, add 1 m^3 to the volume of the room.